ericom-gideon/docs/docs/apps/dns_management_for_rails_apps.md

 When your DNS is pointed to our name servers and add it the __Overview__ tab, your domain will point to the load balancer of your app.
 Don't know your load balancer IP?
 That can be found under Your App > __Infrastructure__ > __Edit__ > __Load Balancer IP__.

 If your domain isn't pointing to your app, enter in the magic of [What's My DNS](https://www.whatsmydns.net/).
 What's My DNS is a great tool to see where the domain is currently pointed at. (hint: you want it pointed to your load balancer IP).
 If it is not, backtrack and make sure you followed all of the setup steps and contact the domain registrar.

+#### Manage via Domain Registrar

+Not using Ninefold to manage the domain?
+Easy: configure your domain registrar to point the domain (via a CNAME record) to the ninefold-apps.com url Ninefold provides in the __Overview__ tab.

+***
+Note: if you do not use Ninefold to manage your domain, Ninefold Support will not be able to assist you with any issues you may have with your setup.
+[What's My DNS](https://www.whatsmydns.net/) will still be your troubleshooting buddy.
+***